Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-That’s a lot of options to sort through and to top it all off the value of your points change depending on which card you have.
-For example, the Citi Premier℠ Card is better to have if you want to use ThankYou points to pay for the travel you book through Citi’s travel center.
+There are a lot of options to sort through and to top it all off, the value of your points changes depending on which card you have.
+For example, the Citi Premier℠ Card is better to have if you want to use Citi ThankYou points to pay for the travel you book through Citi’s travel center.
 But the Citi Rewards+℠ Card is better for redeeming ThankYou points for gift cards because you’ll get a 10% points rebate on the first 100,000 points redeemed each year.

 It can get complicated.
-So to help you out, I’ll share 3 easily avoidable mistakes that can suck the value out of your ThankYou points.
+So to help you out, I’ll share three easily avoidable mistakes that can suck the value out of your ThankYou points.

 3 Mistakes to Avoid When Redeeming Citi ThankYou Points